ibm-cloud-docs/activity-tracker/teams_data_access.md

    ![Add Group](/images/addgroup.png)

-   Consider a naming convention similar to your {{site.data.keyword.iamshort}} for ease of management.
+   Consider a naming convention similar to your {{site.data.keyword.iamshort}} access groups for ease of management.
    {: tip}

-9. Select the **Members** to be included in the group.

 9. Specify the **Access Scope**.